liatdavid2/graphic_lab/README.md

 1. Client side - React + MUI.
 2. Server side - python flask.
 3. Deep learning - yolo5 video object detection model.
 # Project challenges
+1. Innovation - There is no such product today (currently collecting images manually) - there was a risk that it would not work, so before building the system I did programming tests in google colab.
+2. The project uses 3 different technologies, each with its own world react, flask python and deepl learning.
+3. Train the VGG-16 cnn o classify photos to 2 categories: baby JJ / not baby JJ.